-The King’s Speech To Parliament – What Does This Mean For Property?
+The King’s Speech to Parliament – What Does This Mean for Property?

 This morning, King Charles made his first speech to open Parliament, outlining the key pieces of reform and legislation we can expect to see across the next year.
 From Leasehold and Freehold Reform to enforcement of Building Safety Act 2022, smoking bans to Netflix subscriptions, prison sentences to self-driving cars: the monarch discussed a number of topics during his first speech to parliament.
 But how will these topics impact the UK property market in 2024?